SimonBarnett/indirectfirecalc/build.md

 | SDA        | A4       |
 | SCL        | A5       |

 **Note:** One PCF8574 module mapped here, connected to the I2C bus on Nano pins A4 (SDA) and A5 (SCL).
-Multiple PCF8574s are used (e.g., for navigation buttons and 4-key module), each with a unique I2C address.
+Used for the navigation buttons.

 #### OLED Module